RNPC Scholar FAQ’s

 - (3) A single provider or team of providers, along with the client, is responsible for the continuing coordination and management of all aspects of basic health services needed for individual and family care.

 Why is primary care important in the future of nursing care?

 The need for competent Nursing professionals in Primary Care is growing.
-According to the Institute for Healthcare Improvement (2016), new models of primary care should be focused on families and individuals; include a redesign of services and structures within primary care; address population health management; have cost control mechanisms; and include system integration and execution.
+According to the Institute for Healthcare Improvement (2016), new models of primary care should be focused on families and individuals; include a redesign of services and structures within primary care; address population health management; have cost control mechanisms, and include system integration and execution.

 Nurses are being called to fill primary care roles and to help patients manage chronic illnesses; thereby, minimizing acute care episodes and disease progression.
 They are expected to use a variety of technological tools and complex information management systems that require skills in analysis and synthesis to improve the quality and effectiveness of care.

 Traditional nursing education experiential activities have generally occurred in the acute care (hospital) setting.
 A change in the American healthcare system is being sought, where we move from an acute-care/illness base to a prevention base.
-Additionally, nursing students who have an ultimate goal to become a nurse practitioner or advanced practice nurse should realize that although there are a small percentage of nurse practitioners who do practice in acute care, nurse practitioners generally dwell and practice in the primary care domain of healthcare.
+Additionally, nursing students who have the ultimate goal to become a nurse practitioner or advanced practice nurse should realize that although there is a small percentage of nurse practitioners who do practice in acute care, nurse practitioners generally dwell and practice in the primary care domain of healthcare.

-What does underserved populations mean?
+What do underserved populations mean?